Ogaday/PyDoodles/README.md

 # PyDoodles
-A collection of my toycode and experiments in Python
+A collection of my toycode and experiments in Python.